-On November 4th, ECPC Director Dr. Mary Beth Bruder & staff will be traveling to Washington D.C. to host the pre-conference session of Association of University Centers on Disabilities (AUCD) 2017 Annual Conference.
-This summit will feature national speakers who will highlight research, policy, and practice to support the competence of the growing workforce who serve infants and young children with disabilities in inclusive, high quality early childhood environments.
+On November 4th, ECPC Director Dr. Mary Beth Bruder & staff will be traveling to Washington D.C. to host the 2nd Annual Pre-Conference Summit on Early Childhood at the Association of University Centers on Disabilities (AUCD) 2017 Annual Conference.
+This Summit will feature national speakers who will highlight research, policy, and practice to support the competence of the growing workforce who serve infants and young children with disabilities in inclusive, high quality early childhood environments.

 Upcoming ECPC Cross-Cohort Institute – September 2017